bohanhou14/CLERC/README.md

 # Official Repo for CLERC: A Dataset for Legal Case Retrieval and Retrieval-Augmented Analysis Generation

 ## Introduction
-This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation built on Caselaw Access Project (CAP) (case.law).
+This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation built on Caselaw Access Project (CAP) (kudos to https://case.law !).
 Feel free to read our paper at: https://arxiv.org/pdf/2406.17186

 Our contributions in the paper are threefold:
 1. Through working with legal professionals, we provide a formulation of legal case retrieval and generation tasks that balance the needs and perspectives of legal professionals with computational feasibility.